Explore UCD

 • Nutritional advice

-At the UCDVH ARC we have many years of experience treating a wide variety of orthopedic and neurological conditions for all sizes of creatures.
+At the UCDVH ARC we have many years of experience treating a wide variety of orthopaedic and neurological conditions for all sizes of creatures.
 Animals, big or small, can be referred to this service.

 Appointments are strictly on a referral basis only.
 If your vet decides your animal is a suitable candidate for physical therapy, ask them to refer you to the Animal Rehabilitation Clinic (ARC) at the UCDVH.